Andrew-Silveira-5077086/PROG8245_Lab_3/README.md

 * Gutenberg Corpus
 * The dataset Gutenberg Corpus is a collection of english texts from a  classic literature.
 * The dataset is freely available.
-NLTK includes a small selection of texts from the Project Gutenberg electronic text archive, which contains some 25,000 free electronic books
+* NLTK includes a small selection of texts from the Project Gutenberg electronic text archive, which contains some 25,000 free electronic books

 https://www.nltk.org/book/ch02.html

+### Models Implemented

+* Word2vec skip gram model
+* Glove Pretrained embeddings

+### Repository structure
+* EmbeddingClusteringVectorizationWorkshop_Fall2025.ipynb
+* glove.6B.50d (contains the glove embedding file)
+* Readme.MD

 ### Set Up